plyycajk/data-analytics-power-bi-report357/README.md

 - SQL Database (Source of the <i>Orders</i> table)
 - Azure Blob Storage (Source of the <i>Stores</i> table)
 - A folder of .csv files (Source of the <i>Customers</i> table)

+The project was completed on a virtual windows machine runnning on Azure.
+This was connected to remotely on a Mac via the Microsoft Remote Desktop client

 ### Preparing and Transforming Data